TAUE: Training-free Noise Transplant and Cultivation Diffusion Model: Experiments

 \subsection{Qualitative Result}

 Fig.~\ref{fig: result} presents qualitative results of our method and existing methods.
 Each method outputs foreground, background, and composite images for the same prompt.
 Alfie with inpainting, a training-free pipeline, generates the background via outpainting followed by inpainting after foreground generation.
 However, this often causes foreground features to bleed into the background due to mask misalignment and excessive outpainting.
 As a result, background images frequently contain residual foreground traces, thereby compromising layer independence.
 LayerDiffuse, a fine-tuned model, produces better separation and fewer artifacts.
-However, it still suffers from loss of foreground detail and imperfect semantic harmonization.
+However, it still suffers from foreground detail and imperfect semantic harmonization loss.
 Composite images occasionally exhibit lighting or shadow inconsistencies between layers.

-In contrast, our TAUE generates all layers from a shared latent space via NTC, ensuring semantic and structural coherence without requiring fine-tuning.
+In contrast, our TAUE generates all layers from a shared latent space and attention, ensuring semantic and structural coherence without requiring fine-tuning.
 The resulting foreground, background, and composite outputs remain visually consistent, with no conflicts or missing elements.
-Notably, harmonization emerges naturally, as all layers are derived from successive noise injections, rather than mask-based composition or attention blending.